microsoft/ignite-learning-paths-training-apps/apps40/README.md

 az provider register --namespace Microsoft.ContainerService
 ```

-You will also need kubectl version 1.14.6
+You will also need kubectl version 1.15.7 or below

 ## Connect to deployment